Update on the new ski lift projects in Zermatt Matterhorn.

 Plans for the future include the next stage of the project, dubbed ‘Alpine X’, or Alpine Crossing.
 Soon, walkers will be able to reach Cervinia from Zermatt town, and vice versa.
 No longer will grandparents and intermediate skiers have to miss out when friends and family head over for an Italian lunch!

 This crossing will be made possible by the addition of another 3S cableway (tri-cable gondola lift) between Testa Grigia and the Matterhorn glacier paradise.
 The first visitors should be able to make the highest crossing of the Alps in autumn 2021.
-This could be delayed due to the current situation, however the Bergbahnen is hopeful construction will be able to continue soon.

 The new Kumme lift for the Zermatt Ski Area